Learn More about What You’ll Find in The Genius Hour Guidebook

 Denise Krebs (@mrsdkrebs) and Gallit Zvi (@gallit_z) are co-moderators of the Twitter chat group #geniushour.
 They met on Twitter in 2011 and have been an integral part of each other’s PLN since.
-They’ve had the joy of meeting face-to-face twice, but most of their collaboration has taken place across many miles.
+They’ve had the joy of meeting face-to-face a few times (including in 2018 at a wedding), but most of their collaboration has taken place across many miles.

 Gallit is a passionate, connected educator in Surrey, BC with experience teaching fourth through seventh grade in the public school system.
-She is also a Faculty Associate in the Faculty of Education at Simon Fraser University where she teaches and supervises teacher candidates as they go through the professional development program.
+She is currently the vice principal, as well as a classroom teacher in a multi-age class (4th – 7th grade students) at the Surrey Academy of Innovative Learning (SAIL) program.
+Gallit has also worked as a Faculty Associate in the Faculty of Education at Simon Fraser University where she taught and supervised teacher candidates.
 Gallit has many years of experience mentoring both teacher candidates as well as experienced teachers and has coached many educators as they implement Genius Hour.
 Gallit is passionate about helping her students find their passions.
 She enjoys learning alongside her students and embraces a philosophy of student-centered, inquiry-based and passion-based learning.
 Gallit tweets at @gallit_z and blogs at Integrating Technology & Genius Hour: My Journey as a Teacher and Learner.

 I just ordered this and cannot wait to begin!
 I teach 7th and 8th-grade students a variety of reading courses and have been searching for student-driven learning while making sure the curriculum goals and state standards are reached.
 I know I’m jumping on board after the ship has set sail, but, to me, it’s new!